-Food for Us is funded through the 10YFP Trust Fund established by UNEP.
+Food for Us is funded through the One Planet, 10YFP Trust Fund established by UNEP.
 The project was selected through an open 10YFP Trust Fund Call for Proposals for Sustainable Lifestyles and Education Programme with the financial support of the Government of Japan.

 In a country that produces more than enough food to feed everybody how is it that just under 50% are nutritionally poor.
 Two key factors in this crisis are challenges related to finding markets for produce and accessing affordable nutritious food.
 Food for Us provides an innovative mobile phone application that brings together producers and consumers of food.
 The vision is to reduce food waste and enhance food security be providing a convenient platform for connecting interested people.